project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/What-we-learned-in-2021-about-tech-farmers-scale-and-love-for-nature.md

 ---
-title: What we learned in 2021 about tech, farmers, scale and love for nature
+title: What We Learned In 2021 About Tech Farmers Scale And Love For Nature
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-12-28)